polyakova/getyourguide-home-task/README.md

 Author: Evgeniia Poliakova (e@polyakova.net)

-Below, I've provided some clarifications regarding my thought process and implementation details.
 During the development, my primary focus was on the backend components.
 I kindly request you to pay backend part more attention.

 ## Backend